garrandall/popular-music-data/tracks/50-ways-to-leave-your-lover-paul-simon.md

 Just drop off the key, Lee
 And get yourself free

-Ooh, slip out the back, Jack
+Oh, slip out the back, Jack
 Make a new plan, Stan
 You don't need to be coy, Roy
 Just listen to me